Louisiana Tech Lady Techsters softball: Facilities

-Lady Techster Softball Complex (1982-2019)
+Lady Techster Softball Complex (1982–2019)

 The Lady Techster Softball Complex was home to Louisiana Tech Softball from 1982 until April 25, 2019 when an EF3 tornado destroyed the facility along with a number of other athletic complexes.
 During the course of the Lady Techsters’ 38-year history of playing at the facility, Tech posted an overall mark of 466-234, including 26 winning seasons.
-Initially built at a cost of $200,000 in the early 1980s under the supervision of former head coach Bill Galloway and former Tech President F. Jay Taylor, the 550-seat facility boasts brick-walled dugouts, wooden lockers, lights, batting cage and electronic scoreboard.
+Initially built at a cost of $200,000 in the early 1980s under the supervision of former head coach Bill Galloway and former Tech president F. Jay Taylor, the 550-seat facility boasts brick-walled dugouts, wooden lockers, lights, batting cage and electronic scoreboard.
 At the time of its completion in the early ’80s, it was considered one of the finest softball facilities in the country as the nationally-ranked Louisiana Tech squads drew large crowds.

-Dr. Billy Bundrick Field (2021-Present)
+Dr. Billy Bundrick Field (since 2021)

 On March 5, 2021, Dr. Billy Bundrick field was christened as the new facility for LA Tech.
 The field was named in honor of an orthopedic surgeon who has given 40 years of service to the University.